On this page:

-The Stephen Joseph Theatre is fully accessible with:
+The Stephen Joseph Theatre has:

 - Wheelchair lift to the Shop